 Many of our graduates have also found career opportunities in business, government, and non-profit organizations.

-With a Child and Family Studies degree, you’ll also have the educational foundation required to earn advanced degrees.
+With a human development and family science degree, you’ll also have the educational foundation required to earn advanced degrees.
 With an advanced degree, you could have a career as a counselor, attorney, social worker, marriage and family therapist, gerontologist, and more.

-UL Lafayette child and family studies graduates have earned master’s, doctoral, or law degrees from universities including Webster University, UNO, University of North Texas, Texas Woman’s University, Tulane, and LSU, as well as UL Lafayette.
+UL Lafayette human development and family science graduates have earned master’s, doctoral, or law degrees from universities including Webster University, UNO, University of North Texas, Texas Woman’s University, Tulane, and LSU, as well as UL Lafayette.
 Our graduates often pursue master’s or doctoral degrees in mental health counseling, social work, gerontology, law, sociology, higher education, psychology, and marriage and family therapy.